Careers leader – Mr A Stokes

-Nikki is in school on Thursday during term time (unless otherwise arranged with school).
+Becky is in school on twice a week during term time (unless otherwise arranged with school).
 Appointments are made to fit with school class times.
 Appointments can be made through student’s class tutor, head of year, directly requested by the young person or by emailing.

 We will organise visits to fairs and events specific to the needs of pupils (e.g. pupils interested in engineering), arrange workshops and advertise any online events to all year groups.

 All pupils at Walton are signed up to a website called Unifrog, which is an excellent platform to gain a wealth of career and pathway information.
 Pupils will be actively encouraged to use this website at home, as well as during sessions at school.

 We also hold our own bespoke careers fair in January, where, in liaison with Entrust, we hope again to bring around 40-50 companies, educational establishments and apprenticeships providers, enabling pupils to speak directly to people, to inform themselves of various future possibilities.

 A Careers Library has been created within the existing library, where up-to-date information on careers is available to pupils, as well as a computer suite, allowing pupils to do research.

 The Careers Leader will also;

 - be liaising with Entrusts Careers Advisor, Becky Green to ensure as many pupils as possible, receive individual advice and particularly focussing on pupils who are potentially at risk of lacking support in this area or who struggle to access the materials.

 - be attending relevant meetings in the community (e.g. Careers Hub at Sir Graham Balfour)